Private Student Loans for an MBA

 As an investment in your future earning power, it may make sense for you.
 But there's no debating one point: An MBA represents a considerable investment, and one which you might have to handle on your own, now that you've reached, or will soon reach, the age of majority.
 For most would-be MBA candidates, that means one thing: taking out student loans to support the cost of your education.

-There are two federal student loans used by students paying for master's degrees: Federal Direct Stafford Loans and Direct PLUS loans.
+There are two federal student loans used by students paying for master's degrees: Federal Stafford Loans and Grad PLUS loans.
 You begin the process of applying for both simply by filing the FAFSA form and exhausting these options before taking out a private loan.

 If you're planning on pursuing your MBA, you should also check with a couple of other sources of possible support: